How effective is your marketing? Until you start this important element of your business, your business will not really be started…

 Judgments: Check the public record or hire someone to do it for you.

-Large Employers: Let them know you buy properties because if they need to transfer an employee, they don’t get stuck carrying the house.
+Large Employers: Let them know you buy properties so if they need to transfer an employee, they don’t get stuck carrying the house.
 This can be good for renting executive properties for short-term transferees, too.

-Lenders: Banks / REO’s: – Mortgage Brokers, Private Lenders, Hard Money Lenders
+Lenders: Banks / REO’s: – Mortgage Brokers, Private Lenders, Hard Money Lenders.

-Liened Properties: Mechanics Liens, HOA Liens, Tax Liens
+Liened Properties: Mechanics Liens, HOA Liens, Tax Liens.

 Lis Pendens: Notice of a law suits, usually a foreclosure.